teach-afp/www/input/lecture8.md

     Nothing -> throwError (UnboundVariable x)
     Just v  -> return v ```

-  This code now does not type checks for two reasons.
+  This code now does not type check for two reasons.

   Firstly, the `ask` function has type `MyReaderT Env (MyExceptT Err Identity) a`, while the `lookupVar` is defined for the whole stack, i.e, a monad of type